It’s Time to Eliminate Traditional Filter Monitors

 [Animated model showing superabsorbent polymer in the filter, then zooming in to show the superabsorbent polymer as it fills with water and expands, becoming porous]

 Rob Midgley: We found that when you get super absorbent polymer wet, then it doesn't just expand and grow, but it also softens in the process.
-That makes it problematic when you're looking at filters because filters are designed to hold solid particulates that don't change their form.
+And that makes it problematic when you're looking at filters because filters are designed to hold solid particulates that don't change their form.

 What does it mean for airlines?